maciejs20/ContainerWkshp/1-PrepareLab/README.md

 - [x] You installed Git
 - [x] You installed the ibmcloud commands
 - [x] You login to IBM Cloud successfully
+- [x] You started provisioning of Your kubernetes cluster
 - [x] You are ready for the labs
 ---
 # End of the lab